Youth Day 2020

 Attend the event!– Download a 2020 Youth Day Flyer with all the information.
 You can help us advertise too by posting copies of these flyers around town!

 Be an exhibitor!– Are you part of a club that promotes outdoor recreation?
 Download our exhibitor information sheet to get all the details about having a booth.
 If you decide to participate, fill out this handy exhibitor registration form and mail it back to us!

 Become a sponsor!
 Youth Day is a wonderful event and we rely on generous community donations to keep it going and keep it free to participants.
 We need your help!
 Fill out this Youth Day donor form and mail it to us along with your donation!

 Have any questions about Youth Day or how to get involved?
 Contact Executive Director, Sarah Nelson!

 Youth Day 2019

-Almost 800 children enjoyed 28 fun and engaging outdoor activities ranging from target shooting and archery to crafts and climbing walls.
-Barry Conservation District partnered with many organizations such as Pheasants Forever, Quality Deer Management Association, Sportsmen Outreach Team, and countless others to bring many contributions to the event.
-We are looking forward to Youth Day 2019, see you there!
+747 children enjoyed 28 fun and engaging outdoor activities ranging from target shooting and archery to crafts and climbing walls.
+Barry Conservation District partnered with many organizations such as Pheasants Forever, Quality Deer Management Association, MDNR, and countless others to bring many contributions to the event.
+We are looking forward to the next Youth Day and hope to see you there!